• Mumbai, India

 occupational therapy to improve eye contact, Modeling

 You can be the model to show the child the importance of eye contact during a conversation.
-Show appropriate eye contact behaviour by doing it yourself.
-When they will see you making eye contact, they will learn how to make eye contact in different social situations.
+Show appropriate eye contact behavior by doing it yourself.
+When they see you making eye contact, they will learn how to make eye contact in different social situations.

 activities to improve eye contact autism, Use Interests and Motivations